 Who will benefit from NWSA?

-The NWSA certification examinations are aimed at developing a safer, more knowledgeable industry workforce through the organization’s individual technician certification process.
-The philosophy is that if the technician’s knowledge and skills are improved, the skills of the workforce, as a whole, will rise within the industry.
-It is widely believed that individual tower technician’s knowledge and skills will be like a rising tide that raises all boats.
-This approach has also proven to be successful in the crane industry.
+The NWSA certification examinations are aimed at developing a safer, more knowledgeable industry workforce through the NWSA telecommunications worker certification process.
+The philosophy is that if the workers’ knowledge and skills are improved, the skills of the workforce, as a whole, will rise within the industry.

 How were the NWSA exams created?

-NWSA has entered into a professional contract with NCCCO for certification program development and administration services.
-A key component of the partnership involves NCCCO's professional consulting assistance in further developing NWSA's various technician certification programs in alignment with the certification industry’s most rigorous accreditation requirements.
-Additionally, the NWSA-NCCCO partnership also includes a co-branding agreement to offer CCO Signalperson and Rigger certification programs to the communications tower industry workforce.
+NWSA has entered into a partnership with NCCCO for certification program development and administration services.
+A key component of the partnership involves NCCCO's professional consulting assistance in further developing NWSA's various certification programs in alignment with the certification industry’s most rigorous accreditation requirements.
+That partnership, coupled with industry subject matter experts from varying sectors of the telecommunications industry, have volunteered their time and expertise to create and maintain NWSA certification exams.

 Who is NCCCO?